Singular reduction modules of differential equations: Motivating example: evolution equations

 \section{Motivating example: evolution equations}

 We investigate $n$-dimensional singular reduction modules of $(1{+}n)$-dimensional evolution equations of the general form

 for the unknown function $u$ depending on the variables~$t=x_0$ and $x=(x_1,\dots,x_n)$.
 (For convenience, in this section we set the number of independent variables to $n+1$ instead of~$n$ and additionally single out the variable~$x_0$.)
 Here $u_{\ssl r,x\ssr}$ denotes the set of all derivatives of the functions~$u$ with respect to the space variables~$x$ of order not greater than~$r$, including $u$ as derivative of order zero.
 Also, $u_t=\p u/\p t$ and $r=\max\{|\alpha|\mid H_{u_\alpha}\ne0\}\geqslant2$, i.e., we assume the order of the equations under consideration to be not less than two.
 We fix an arbitrary equation~$\mathcal L$ of the form~\eqref{EqGenEvolEq}.

-To reduce the equation~$\mathcal L$ to an ordinary differential equation, we should use its $n$-dimensional reduction module.
+An $n$-dimensional reduction module of~$\mathcal L$ reduces~$\mathcal L$ to an ordinary differential equation.
 In general, such a module~$Q$ is spanned by $n$ vector fields of the form

+with $\rank(\tau^s,\xi^{si})=n$.
+(We use the same convention for the ranges of indices as in the whole paper, i.e., the indices $i$ and $j$ run from 1 to $n$ and the index $s$ runs from 1 to $p$ noting that here $p$ coincides with~$n$.)